Davvid96/Weather-Dashboard/README.md

-# Module 8 Server-Side APIs: Weather Dashboard
+# Module 8 Server-Side APIs: Weather Dashboard Challenge

-## Your Task
+## The Task:

-Server APIs allow developers to access their data and functionality by making requests with specific parameters to a URL.
-Developers are often tasked with retrieving data from another application's API and using it in the context of their own.
-Your challenge is to build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.
+I have been tasked with creating a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.

-Use the [5 Day Weather Forecast](https://openweathermap.org/forecast5) to retrieve weather data for cities.
-The link should take you to a guide on how to use the 5 Day Forecast API.
-You will need to register for an API key in order to use this API.
-After registering for a new API key, you may need to wait up to 2 hours for that API key to activate.
+I had to use the [5 Day Weather Forecast](https://openweathermap.org/forecast5) to retrieve weather data for cities.Where I had to register to receive my API key, which I used to create the function.

-The base URL for your API calls should look like the following: `https://api.openweathermap.org/data/2.5/forecast?lat={lat}&lon={lon}&appid={API key}`.

-**Hint**: Using the 5 Day Weather Forecast API, you'll notice that you will need to pass in coordinates instead of just a city name.
-Using the OpenWeatherMap APIs, how could we retrieve geographical coordinates given a city name?

-You will use `localStorage` to store any persistent data.
-For more information on how to work with the OpenWeather API, refer to the [Full-Stack Blog on how to use API keys](https://coding-boot-camp.github.io/full-stack/apis/how-to-use-api-keys).
+I had to use `localStorage` to store persistent data.

-## User Story
+## The User Story:

 ```text
 AS A traveler